 Allspice looks comparatively like black pepper with its shape, and its color is brown.
 Allspice will bring you a unique but distinct flavor: the blend of cloves, cinnamon, and nutmeg.

 Similar to star anise, this replacement is a warm and strong spice, which makes it go well into a dish and create a particular but thoroughly pleasant taste.

 A striking similarity between allspice and star anise is that both can work as a medicine to get rid of an upset stomach (allspice tea).

-If you don’t have allspice available, you can produce it by mixing cloves, cinnamon and nutmeg.
+If you don’t have allspice available, no worries, it’s quick and easy to whip up some substitutes for allspice.
+Simply start by mixing cloves, cinnamon and nutmeg.
 Maybe, the flavor will not totally be the same but it comes very close.